 - Stimulus Sensitive Myoclonus

 OK, but what does all this mean?
-Simply put myoclonus is an involuntary muscle jerk.
-Myoclonus is a symptom and not an actual disease and since it’s a neurological symptom it makes sense that it would be the symptom of MS. The thing is, everyone experiences some form of myoclonus, even healthy people.
-Let me give you some examples; have you ever been drifting off to sleep and started dreaming that you are walking down the sidewalk when you trip on a crack and as a result you suddenly wake up because you feel as if you are falling and so your legs jerk you awake?
-Usually, people refer to this as a “sleep start” but the technical term would be a myoclonic jerk.
+Simply put, myoclonus is an involuntary muscle jerk.
+Myoclonus is a symptom and not an actual disease, and since it’s a neurological symptom, it makes sense that it would be a symptom of MS. The thing is: everyone experiences some form of myoclonus, even healthy people.
+Let me give you some examples; have you ever been drifting off to sleep and started dreaming that you are walking down the sidewalk when you trip on a crack, and as a result, you suddenly wake up because you feel as if you are falling, and so your legs jerk you awake?
+Usually, people refer to this as a “sleep start,” but the technical term would be a myoclonic jerk.
 Here is an even more simple form of myoclonus that almost everyone has or will experience; ever have the hiccups?
 Hiccups are a common form of myoclonus.

 There are many things that can cause myoclonus such as epilepsy and stroke, but we are going to focus on MS. One possible cause of myoclonus is damage to the brain or nervous system; see the connection to MS?
 Multiple Sclerosis, a demyelinating (damaging) disease affecting the central nervous system (CNS)?
 Typically this can be attributed to a lesion near the brainstem because that area is responsible for the body’s startle response.
 We all need to have a startle response, it’s an important evolutionary trait that can be associated with the fight or flight response but in the case of Stimulus Sensitive Myoclonus it’s like someone turned the “startle sensitivity dial” up from 5 to 10.
 Either way it is believed that this has to do with the pathways involved in motor function.
 The brain sends a signal to a limb where the receptors on that limb have become overly sensitive causing that limb to overreact to that signal.